imagej/imagej.github.io/pages/How_to_write_your_own_detection_algorithm_for_TrackMate.md

 But let's say that you have 24 cores and only 6 frames to segment.
-You can exploit this situation by letting your concrete instance of SpotDetector implement the ImgLib2 {% include github content='TODO' %}
+You can exploit this situation by letting your concrete instance of SpotDetector implement the ImgLib2 {% include github repo='imglib' path='algorithms/core/src/main/java/net/imglib2/algorithm/MultiThreaded.java' label='MultiThreaded' %}

 `interface.
 In that case, TrackMate will still fire 6 SpotDetector instances (one for each frame), but will allocate 4 threads to each instance, and get an extra kick in speed. `